-The Neat was an early 1980s North County new wave band whose classic lineup featured founder Neil Bergen on lead vocals and rhythm guitar, Dan Brewer on guitar and backup vocals, and Marcus Discartin on drums and backup vocals, later joined by Nugirl bassist Anthony Downey.
-Early members included Robert Munger on drums and Bobby Blesser on lead guitar
+The Neat was an early 1980s North County new wave band whose classic lineup featured founder Neil Bergen on lead vocals and rhythm guitar, Dan Brewer on guitar and backup vocals, Marcus Discartin on drums and backup vocals, and Paul Mukomela on bass (later replaced by Nugirl bassist Anthony Downey).
+Other early members included Robert Munger on drums and Bobby Blesser on lead guitar

 "During my time with the Neat, I was able to negotiate a weekly gig in Tijuana, Mexico at a club called Mike's Bar," Downey told the Reader.
 "Every Wednesday night was college night in Tijuana and we would pack the club full every week and were paid very well by the club owner, who I personally knew."